 North Coast region

-- Funding amounts are determined based on need and available funds .
+- Funding amounts are determined based on level of need and available funds.

 - Schools are advised by email of the approved allocations.

 - Schools prepare individual education support plans for eligible students.